 QUICKDRAW OR DRAW Two carabiners connected with a short sling, or runner.
 Used to attach the rope to a piece of protection.

-RACK A generic term for the collection of gear you are taking up on a climb.
+RACK One of the more generic climbing terms, for the collection of gear you are taking up on a climb.
 Usually composed of slings, protection, quickdraws, carabiners and other equipment for getting up and back down.

 REDPOINT Climbing a route without falling or resting on gear after a climber has previously rehearsed the moves.
 Until a climber “redpoints” a route, the route is referred to as a “project.”

 ROPE DRAG The friction that weights a rope due to its running across the rock and through protection.
 Clever rope and pro-placement techniques can lessen the drag.

 RUNNER A sewn or tied sling of webbing of various lengths, though typically 24 inches long.

 RUNOUT The climbing term for being far above your last piece of protection.

 SEND Climbing term for climbing a route without falling or resting on gear.

 SHOCK LOAD A force exerted on an anchor when weight is suddenly dropped onto it.

 SIDEPULL Method for gripping a vertical edge that entails pulling with the hand and pushing with the feet.